Major COVID-19 vaccine makers announce trials for children in coming months, expert says

 RIVER FOREST, Ill.
-(WLS) -- As vaccination efforts ramps up in adults, there is a push to begin COVID-19 vaccination trails in children.
+(WLS) -- As vaccination efforts ramp up in adults, there is a push to begin COVID-19 vaccination trails in children.

 The major vaccine makers all announced plans to begin testing kids in the coming months.